 How is pancreatic cancer treated?

-Chemotherapy alone is unlikely to cure pancreatic cancer.
-It can help to control or improve your symptoms and give you a better quality of life.
+Chemotherapy is often used when surgery is not possible.
+It can help to shrink the cancer, control or improve your symptoms and give you a better quality of life.
 Your specialist nurse will give you a list of the chemotherapy drugs you will receive and explain the side-effects.
 Read more about chemotherapy.

 These drugs target a specific action to destroy cells or to block the growth of cancer cells.
 They are different to chemotherapy and work to target a specific area.
 This means that they usually have fewer side-effects than chemotherapy drugs.
 Your medical team will discuss with you if there is a targeted therapy suitable to treat pancreatic cancer.
 Read more about targeted therapies.